AndyITZ1/revnotes/WeeklyNotes/Week5.md

 - **Components** are essentially a "section" of a webpage that can be displayed or removed by a React application.
 Examples of components are like the newsfeed section, the ads, the sidebar in Facebook.
 Each of those can be shown or removed from the view and this is dependent on whether the component for is being used or not.
 - Components can communicate with each other to create a larger application.
 Design-wise these components should follow the **single responsibilty principle**, where a component should have responsibility over a single part of application functionality.
 This means that the component should not be handling or performing various different tasks when utilized.
 It should be focus on a single functionality of the application that is to be implemented.
 - Components are designed to be reusable pieces of the user interfaces, which overall is helpful in maintainability and code reusability of the source code.
+- **Overall for a React component to work it has to return/render a JSX/TSX view of some type.**
+- React components are really just ES6 classes (that extends React.Component) and functions (that return a view made in JSX/TSX)

+### How does immutability in React help?
+- Immutability in things like React component help prevent from state data from being changed directly by other components, which overall helps us create pure components and allow complex features to become easier to implement.

 ### What are two types of components in React?
 - There are two types of components that can be used to build the React application, class components and function components.